darkware-dev/ssl-redirect/Readme.md

   * Hosting providers that either do not give you access to the filesystem
   * WordPress instances running under Nginx or another non-Apache webserver
   * WordPress Multisite installs where server-based configuration would be globally applied
+* The plugin detects HTTPS connections that terminate locally, as well as connections that are proxied via load balancers, caching servers, or SSL terminating servers (so long as they follow at least one of the popular mechanisms for advertising that).
 * The redirection can occur on a configured set of domain names, addressing the issue where your site might have multiple domain names mapped to it, but only some of them are configured with SSL certificates.